ibm-cloud-architecture/terraform-openshift4-vcd/docs/airgap-cluster-setup.md

 You will need to create your own mirror or use an existing mirror to do an airgapped install.
 Instructions to create a mirror for OpenShift 4.6 can be found [here](https://docs.openshift.com/container-platform/4.6/installing/install_config/installing-restricted-networks-preparations.html#installing-restricted-networks-preparations).

+After following the instructions above, you should have a pull secret file on your server.
+You will need to know this path as it will be used to update the tfvars file in the next section.

 In order for the accept CSR code to work, you will have to:
 ```
 podman pull quay.io/openshift/origin-cli:latest